๐Ÿ Blender Python API Referenceยถ

 Raises:

-ValueError – If the object is missing, not a mesh, or the vertex group does not exist on it.
+ValueError โ€“ If the object is missing, not a mesh or curve, the vertex group does not exist on a mesh, the _pin_<name> property is missing on a curve and no indices were supplied, or indices is passed for a mesh.

 Example: